 Your emotional state also affects your sleep patterns.
 For instance, worrying about a recent health test could keep you up late into the night.
 You may also find it difficult to unwind once you try to get ready for bed.
 Finding ways to lower your stress levels during the day helps you sleep in the evening.
 Consider talking to a professional counselor if you experience serious anxiety, or just spend a lunch hour talking to a friend.

 If you’re feeling overwhelmed by your caregiving responsibilities, you don’t have to manage everything on your own.
 Seniors can face a variety of age-related challenges.
-Though some families choose to take on the caregiving duties, there may come a time when they need a trusted San Antonio elder care provider.
+Though some families choose to take on the caregiving duties, there may come a time when they need a trusted San Antonio in-home care provider.
 Families sometimes need respite from their duties so they can focus on their other responsibilities, and some seniors need around-the-clock assistance that their families are not able to provide.

 4. Hire an Overnight Caregiver